JayalakshmiSureshaDeshapande/smart-pharmacy-instructions/README.md

 - Visual icons and audio guidance

 ## Technologies Used
  This demo uses synthetic data.
-In production, we integrate Google Cloud Vision API for prescription scanning, Firestore for medicine data, and Translation API for real-time language support.
-Python for Coding.
+Gemini for coding purpose and google translate for translation of languages and google for medicine data
 [watch Demo Video](https://youtu.be/Ik3GizOV7sY?si=qou1Pw6AVMBmznA5)